-In this work, we consider distributed computation for a prevalent class of non-linear functions, namely of bilinear functions.
-As suggested, this setting finds itself at the core of various technological fields in edge and cloud computing~\cite{shamsi2013data} and machine learning~\cite{10129894}, and again as suggested, this is a setting that entails considerable communication overheads as well as an intriguingly intertwined relationship between communication and parallelization.
-This bottleneck has been studied in seminal works such as~\cite{korner1979encode,han1987dichotomy,nazer2007computation,lim2019towards,lalitha2013linear}, focusing mainly though on the linear function case.
-Our work focuses on the classical problem of distributed computing of bilinear functions of two correlated sources, placing emphasis on dot- and matrix-products, while also capturing an important element of modern large data; the strong structural correlations of this data that serves as computing input.
-Thus, in this context, we consider, as in~\cite{SlepWolf1973,korner1979encode,han1987dichotomy}, two distributed sources and a receiver that wishes to compute such bilinear functions of these sources, and our aim is to establish bounds on the optimal sum-rate (the minimum amount of information) that allows a receiver to compute these functions.
+Motivated by the above, we here study the communication cost of distributed computing, and we do so for a prevalent class of non-linear functions, namely of bilinear functions.
+As suggested above, this setting finds itself at the core of various technological fields in edge and cloud computing~\cite{shamsi2013data} and machine learning~\cite{10129894}, and again, as suggested, this is a setting that entails considerable communication overheads as well as an intriguingly intertwined relationship between communication and computational parallelization.
+This bottleneck has been studied in seminal works such as~\cite{korner1979encode,han1987dichotomy,nazer2007computation,lim2019towards,lalitha2013linear}, focusing often on the linear function case.
+Our work focuses on the classical problem of distributed computing of bilinear functions of two correlated sources, placing emphasis on dot and matrix products, while also capturing an important element of modern large data; the strong structural correlations of this data that serves as computing input.
+In a context similar to~\cite{SlepWolf1973,korner1979encode,han1987dichotomy} where the receiver wishes to compute bilinear functions of the distributed sources, our aim is to establish bounds on the optimal sum rate (the minimum amount of information) that allows a receiver to compute these functions.